 - Use of POM design pattern

-- WAP to swap two numbers without using a temp variable
+- Program: WAP to swap two numbers without using a temp variable.

-- WAP to find whether the number is prime or not
+- Program: WAP to find whether the number is prime or not.

-- With an example explain method overloading and overriding and how you used this concept in your framework
+- With an example, explain the method of overloading and overriding and how you used this concept in your framework.

 - How do you take a screenshot in selenium